Something went wrong.

 Ashourya

-The names of the cakes are as scrumptious as the cakes themselves.
 The Michael Choumacher , for example, is with choux pastry, bien sûr, raspberry, vanilla, orange flowers, and yellow & green lemons; and the C’est Marseille Bébé is with brioche, peach and vanilla ganache.
 Excellent for a morning pick-me-up.

 A museum by the water